 We live in a world that tells us in order to be beautiful, we need to be using creams, gels, getting chemically-based treatments or covering our face with makeup.
 What we’re not told is that what goes on underneath the skin is what ultimately creates a more youthful, beautiful glow.

-Having acne as a teen, I suffered years of low self esteem and confusion about why I couldn’t have clear skin when other people around me did.
+Having acne as a teen, I suffered years of low self-esteem and confusion about why I couldn’t have clear skin when other people around me did.
 I never linked my high sugar intake and diet rich in dairy foods and refined grains to my skin.
 Later on, years of gruesome research led me to discover that I had the ultimate gift to clear skin right at my supermarket – but it certainly wasn’t found in the form of my sugary chocolate chip cookies or tubs of ice cream.

 Having clear skin is as easy as ridding the diet of problematic, often allergenic foods like wheat and other gluten-containing grains, dairy, and all refined grains and sugars.
 Anything that causes an allergic reaction or that produces acidity in the body will usually lead to acne.
-Refined sugar and grains also raise the glycemic index which triggers excess insulin that also increases the likelihood for acne.
+Refined sugar and grains also raise the glycemic index which triggers excess insulin that also increases the likelihood of acne.

 To get clear skin you want to eat foods that are rich in antioxidants, Vitamin A, Vitamin C, B vitamins, water, healthy fats, and naturally low in sugar.
 These foods will enhance your blood flow, reduce inflammation, and aid in healthy blood sugar levels.